October 11-12, 2013

 Each team must have a representative captain.
 The captain is responsible for all the teams actions and will be held responsible for any rule infractions and all communications with race officials.

-Although everyone is welcome, the team captain must attend the pre-race meeting.
+Although everyone is welcome, the team captain and solo runners must attend the pre-race meeting.

 Racers must log-in on each lap at the Base Camp located at the Start/Finish area.
 The team baton must be passed from one racer to the other within site of the timing official.
 There will be a running clock, therefore the lap splits will run from lap-end time to lap-end time.
 It is the team’s responsibility to verify that each racer is logged-out correctly.
-Each racer must clearly state your number and wait until the race official acknowledges that your time and number are recorded correctly.
-There will also be a number check at the aid station at the Boulder race.
+Each racer must clearly state your number and wait until the race official acknowledges that your time and number are recorded.
+There will also be a number check at the aid station.
 Time will not be logged and baton transfers are not allowed at this checkpoint.
 It is important that you check in at the aid station or your lap will not count.

 Each team member must complete at least one lap.

 Water and food may be supplied to any racer, by anyone, anywhere on the course.
 However, racers must stay well clear of the course when taking food or water.
 A strict Leave No Trace policy will be implemented.
-Boulder and Laramie will supply an aid station with water, sports drink and energy gels halfway through the course (Moab will have water and shade).
+There will be an aid station with water, sports drink and energy gels halfway through the course.

 Racers must display their race numbers at all times.